 To maintain the mind/body balance that is unique to Type B's, Dr. D'Adamo recommends that you choose physical exercise that challenges your mind as well as your body.
 Type Bs need to balance meditative activities with more intense physical exercise.
 "You tend to do best with activities that are not too aerobically intense, have an element of mental challenge and involve other people."
 Says Dr. D'Adamo.
 Excellent forms of exercise for Type B's include tennis, martial arts, cycling, hiking and golf.

 The connection between blood type and personality has long been studied.
 In an independent study, Dr. D'Adamo found that most Blood Type B's often described themselves in ways related to the following characteristics: subjective, easygoing, creative, original and flexible.
 In another study, Type B's scored significantly higher on "intuiting," indicating a preference or sixth sense information; and they scored high on the "intuiting/feeling" combination, indicating that they tend to be insightful, mystical, idealistic, creative, globally-oriented, people-oriented and good at imagining.
 They also reported that they learned best through listening, then reflecting on and interpreting what they had observed.
 Perhaps the nomadic life of the steppes contributed to long hours given over to talk as well as ample time for meditation and reflection.

+Live Right!
 Here are Dr. D'Adamo's key lifestyle strategies for Type Bs:

 Click Here to read more helpful articles about the Blood Type Diet.